Hunminjeongeum Haerye: History

 On March 26, 2015, a fire destroyed Bae's home within 30 minutes.
 (Note: Police investigated but found no evidence of arson.)
 Concerns were raised that the copy could have been destroyed.
 In 2015, Bae shared a photo of the book, which had been partially charred by the fire.

 In 2015, Bae began offering to sell the copy for ₩100 billion (US$).
 This price was chosen based on an assessment by the CHA of the copy's value at over ₩1 trillion (US$).
 In 2017, he ran in a local election; he promised to share the work if he won, but he lost.
 While doing so, Bae declared his assets as ₩1.48 trillion, in reflection of the work's assessed value.
-Bae alleged that the price was fair, considering the value of the work, and claimed that the previous legal battles, as well as what he alleged was a smear campaign by CHA against him, had significantly negatively impacted him.
+Bae alleged that the price he wished to sell the book at was fair, considering the value of the work, and claimed that the previous legal battles, as well as what he alleged was a smear campaign by CHA against him, had significantly negatively impacted him.
 The CHA refuses to pay the amount, as it is illegal to purchase cultural assets considered stolen.
 The CHA has also been reluctant to try and take the copy by force, in fear that Bae would destroy it in retaliation.

 In 2019, the Supreme Court ruled that, while there was insufficient evidence to show that Bae had stolen the copy, the state was the copy's rightful owner.
 Still, Bae refused to turn over the copy.
 The CHA held numerous meetings with Bae over the years to negotiate the copy's return, but Bae continually refused.
 In 2019, a group of school children met with Bae to ask him to return the book, but he again refused.
 In 2022, a raid on Bae's office failed to retrieve the copy.

 Bae has received significant criticism from the public.
 According to a 2024 report, he has been isolating himself from his local community.